 Loans are a serious financial obligation that must be repaid.
 Both undergraduate and graduate students can apply for loans.
 Students must be enrolled at least half time (six credits each semester) and cannot borrow more than their cost of attendance minus other financial aid received.
-The Federal Family Education Loan Program (FFELP) includes the Federal Direct Stafford and graduate PLUS loans for students and the Federal Direct PLUS loans online through the college website.
+The Federal Family Education Loan Program (FFELP) includes the Federal Direct Stafford and graduate PLUS loans for students and the Federal Direct PLUS loan for parents.
+Students can apply for loans online through the university website.